Maintenance By Carter Hayes March 12, 2026 15 min read

 • Center wear usually means the tire has been run overinflated; both-edge wear usually means underinflation or overloading.

-• Inner-edge, outer-edge, feathered, or shoulder-step wear needs an alignment and steering/suspension inspection.
+• Inner-edge, outer-edge, or feathered wear needs an alignment and steering/suspension inspection.

-• Cupping, scalloping, vibration, or a humming noise often points to imbalance, worn shocks or struts, bad bearings, or tire runout.
+• Cupping, scalloping, vibration, or a humming noise can point to imbalance, worn shocks or struts, wheel-bearing problems, runout, or other rotating-component faults.

-• Replace tires at the legal wear limit, when damage reaches the sidewall or cord body, or when a qualified tire technician says the tire is unsafe.
+• Replace a tire when tread reaches the 2/32-inch replacement point, the wear bars are flush, structural damage is present, or a qualified tire technician says the tire is unsafe.

 At a Glance